grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 1. Where does the `access` variable come from?
 2. Where does the `roleAllowedToUseReporting` variable come from?

 As for `access`, we don't have anything specific to say about it other than that it is an object of a class that is not defined yet.
-To proceed, let's pretend that we have such a class (but not define it yet).
+What we need to do now is to pretend that we have such a class (but let's not define it yet).
 How do we call it?
 The instance name is `access`, so it's quite straightforward to name the class `Access` and instantiate it in the simplest way we can think of:

 ```csharp
 //GIVEN
 var access = new Access();
 ```

 Now for the `roleAllowedToUseReporting`.
 The first question that comes to mind when looking at this is: which roles are allowed to use reporting?
 Let's assume that in our domain, this is either an Administrator or an Auditor.
 Thus, we know what is going to be the value of this variable.
-As for the type, there are various ways we can model a role, but the most obvious one for a type that has few possible values is an enum.
+As for the type, there are various ways we can model a role, but the most obvious one for a type that has few possible values is an enum[^differenttestingenums].
 So:

 ```csharp
 //GIVEN